CherryKitten/CharjaBox/docs/configuration.md

 ## Application Settings

-Every application has it's own settings file, where you can enable the Application and apply App-specific configuration.
+Every application has it's own variables, where you can enable the Application and apply App-specific configuration.

 # Example